P8UXaE/light_sheet_domes/README.md

 Do it inside the desired venv

-# Tensorflow (easy)
+### Tensorflow (easy)

 Tensorflow is a python package that sometimes has incompatibilities with other packages.
 I recomend creating a new environment and installing tensorflow inside.
-In this same package you can install n2v.
+In this same package you can install n2v since it needs tensorflow to run.

 You can just install tensorflow (check which version of tf works with n2v!)
 ```